Vehicle Configuration Directory Selection Sub-Application Architecture

 - Responsibilities:

-- Template copying and customization
+- Template copying and customization (with optional transformations in a single pass)

 - Project directory initialization